- 96% of Americans recognize family health history's importance, yet only 37% have actively collected it.

 No solution provides family-wide health dashboards with inherited condition pattern identification across generations.

-Gap 5: Genetic and Clinical Data Remain Disconnected
+Gap 5: Genetic and clinical data remain separate

 |---|---|